 - Secure the lid and set the pot to pressure cooking on high for 4 minutes.
 Make sure the steam release handle is sealed.
 When the timer beeps, wait for 5 minutes before releasing the steam and opening the pot.
 Remove the steamer basket with the eggs.
 Peel the eggs and slice into halves (lengthwise).

 - If you want potatoes in you curry, add them now.
 Close the lid again and pressure cook for 0 minutes, then do a quick pressure release.
 Open the pot.

 - Add the eggs to to the curry, or arrange the halved eggs in a platter and pour the curry over them.
 Garnish with chopped cilantro.
 Egg curry is ready to be served with some warm naan!

 - If you want a spicier curry, add one or two sliced green chillies to the cooking masala just before you add the eggs.

-- If you don't have garam masala powder, add the following whole spices: 1/4 tsp cumin seeds, 3 green cardamom, 5-6 cloves and 5-6 peppercorns.
+- If you don't have garam masala powder, add the following whole spices: ¼ teaspoon cumin seeds, 3 green cardamom, 4 cloves and 5-6 peppercorns.

-- Frying the eggs and halving them are optional steps.
+- You don't need to halve the eggs if you don't want to.
 You can add whole boiled eggs directly to the curry too.